inductiva/inductiva/tutorials/simulators/COAWST.md

 The simulation details may seem overwhelming at first, but let's focus on the `In Progress` stage, as this is the part unique to your simulation.
-All other steps follow the same process for any simulation run on Inductiva.
+All other steps are common to every simulation run on Inductiva.

 ### Understanding the `In Progress` steps